openstack-archive/solar/doc/source/examples.rst

 +++++++++++++++++++++++++++++++++++++++++++

-The deployment composition is which resources should be used and in which order it should be executed to achive the expected result, which is a successfull :ref:`deploy-plan-term`.
+The deployment composition is which resources should be used and in which order it should be executed to achieve the expected result, which is a successful :ref:`deploy-plan-term`.
 For the given example, the composition may be as
 following: